 For instance, every Thanksgiving and Christmas I make Pretzel Berry Dessert.
 Every year.
 And only at the holidays.
 We don’t usually eat it any other time.
 But, when we do?
 We scarf down the pan in no time at all.

 That’s one of the wonderful things about recipe traditions.
 If a certain dish belongs to a specific holiday, it’s okay to go whole hog on it because, after all, it’s only once a year.

-- 1 lb. carrots, peeled and cut into 1-inch pieces or 1 pound baby carrots
+- 1 pound carrots peeled and cut into 1-inch pieces or 1 pound baby carrots

 - 2 1/4 cups flour

 - 1 teaspoon salt

 - one batch of Fluffy Cream Cheese Frosting

 - Preheat the oven to 350°F. Grease a 9×13-inch cake pan with non-stick cooking spray.

 - In a food processor fitted with a metal blade, pulse the carrots very finely.
 Transfer to a small bowl and rinse the food processor bowl.
 You’ll use it again.